12 iOS 12 features Apple didn't announce

 Password sharing

 Finally, you will be able to share passwords between your Apple devices with iOS 12.
-You will be able to share passwords between iOS devices or from an iOS device to a Mac or Apple TV ($179.99 at Crutchfield).
+You will be able to share passwords between iOS devices or from an iOS device to a Mac or Apple TV (£179.00 at Apple).

 More battery information